There are a range of free parent helpline services, plus information, support and other resources to assist you during your perinatal journey.

-Below are a range of agencies who provide free telephone support, information resources and services to assist you to access further information, support and care at stages throughout your perinatal journey.
+A range of agencies provide free parent helpline phone support, information resources and services to assist you to access further information, support and care throughout your perinatal journey.

 Emergency Assistance

-- Perinatal Anxiety & Depression Australia (PANDA) 1300 726 306 – Provides free telephone support counselling and information on antenatal and postnatal depression on their website.
+Perinatal Anxiety & Depression Australia (PANDA) 1300 726 306 – Is a free perinatal mental health hotline.
+PANDA offers free telephone support counselling.
+They also provide information on antenatal and postnatal depression on their website.

 Support for grief and loss from miscarriage, stillbirth and death in infancy

-- Red Nose 1300 308 307 – Provides 24 hour support for grieving parents and families who have experienced the death of a baby during pregnancy, birth, infancy or childhood, regardless of cause.
+Red Nose 1300 308 307 – Is a 24-hour parents’ helpline.
+Red Nose provides support for grieving parents and families who have experienced the death of a baby during pregnancy, birth, infancy or childhood, regardless of cause.
 Red Nose also has professional counselling, support groups and resources available via Red Nose Grief and Loss.

 Adoption and surrogacy support